octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 To better understand formal verification, let's first describe the theory and tools behind the formal analysis.

-In order to perform a formal verification, we need a _proof assistant_. _Coq_ is the default proof assistant for formal verification on Tezos smart contracts. _Coq_ provides a language for defining theorems and for proving these theorems.
+In order to perform a formal verification, we need a _proof assistant_. _Coq_ is a proof assistant which can be used for formal verification on Tezos smart contracts.
+Other proof assistants can be used instead of _Coq_ such as _Archetype_ or _K-framework_.
+In this section we will focus on _Coq_ which provides a language (_Gallina_) for defining theorems and for proving these theorems.
 The proof process relies on:

 - A theory (i.e. a base foundation of mathematic): We will introduce a branch of mathematics called **Type theory**, and more specifically, the _Calculus of Construction_ (CoC), the building principle of _Coq_.

 - An expression of the Michelson language as a formal definition: We use _GADT_ for the theory and _Mi-Cho-Coq_ in practice.

-- A formalization of the Michelson script into a theorem to prove this theorem (we'll see this in the next [chapter](/formal-verification/modeling-theorem)).
+- A formalization of the Michelson script (code of the smart contract) into a theorem to prove this theorem (we'll see this in the next [chapter](/formal-verification/modeling-theorem)).
-//TODO: What is the script?
-Is it the smart contract?

 The goal is to: